Diamond Anatomy Definition and Guide

 Finally, when you look at the round-cut diamond or cushion diamond, you notice that the crown surface has been placed between the girdle and the table surface.

 A girdle surface of the diamond anatomy simply represents facets that are helping to release better sparkling lights through the surface.
-In girdle surface, all of the crown surfaces are matched with a triangle pattern which makes the diamond precious and a favorite.This is called girdle anatomy.
+In girdle surface, all of the crown and pavilion facets are gathered with a triangle and tie shaped pattern.

-Also, a girdle was engraved between the crown and pavilion faceting on the diamond grading in the polishing process.
-Girdle diamonds mean that the structure of the diamond is covered by the girdle anatomy, which is an essential part of the bright appearance if exactly placed.
+Also, a girdle was created between the crown and pavilion faceting on the diamond polishing process.
+Girdle diamonds mean that the structure of the stone is covered by the facets and space, which is an essential part of the bright appearance if exactly placed.

 What is the process for faceting the girdle anatomy?

-When the polish worker puts a rough diamond on the grading running wheel, then he holds the diamond in the equipment with soft hands.
-After putting the diamond on the running wheel, he softly surpasses the girdle surface with a 360-degree level on the running wheel for giving or design like a mountain.
+When the polish worker puts a rough diamond on the grading running wheel, then he holds the stone in the equipment with soft hands.
+After putting the diamond on the running wheel, he softly surpasses the girdle surface with a 360° degree level on the running wheel for giving or design like a mountain.
 Making a girdle surface is very hard and challenging.